nehalvaghasiya/ml-nlp-projects/Natural Language Processing/Identificarion of duplicate Questions/README.md

 ## Technical Aspect
 - This project is divided into two part:

-> 1. Training a classification model using deep learning in PyTorch.
+> 1. Training a classification model using deep learning in keras.
 > 2. Building and hosting a Flask web app on Virtual machine provided by google-collab with the help of flask-ngrok(to make the server accessible outside the runtime globally on HTTP).

 ## Deployement on Virtual machine provided by google-collab with the help of flask-ngrok